 Each of the Executive Officers shall require periodic consultation and advice from a Special Executive Committee designed for that purpose.
-It is the responsibility of the Executive Committees to serve as a forum for policy making and discussion in the respective area of their expertise.
+It is the responsibility of the Executive Committees to serve as a forum for policy-making and discussion in the respective area of their expertise.
 Executive Committees shall convene at the discretion of the Executive Officer in charge of that particular area.
-Only in cases of the Finance and Media Committees will the decisions of the committees be binding upon the officer.
+The President has the right to form a special committee for the length of one academic year.
+The Executive Committee has to potential to become a regular committee if affirmed by a simple majority of the Senate and with the approval of the President.